melaniedavila/cellranger-aws-pipeline/README.md

 The steps required to submit jobs to AWS batch are discussed below.

-# 1. Build Stack using Cloudformation
+# 1. Build Stack using Cloudformation and Make AMI with 1TB Volume

   The following commands can be used to create and update the stack on AWS using the `cf_cellranger.json` cloudformation